iodepo/odis-arch/resources/ODISColumbia2025/README.md

 ---

 ## Principles and Overview of the Approach
-This section explores the fundamental principles guiding the creation and publication of structured metadata, aligning with the vision of a standardized and interoperable web.
-We emphasize **standards-based, low-friction methods**, as exemplified by the ODIS Quickstart documentation and informed by core web standards.
-ODIS provides a real-world example of implementing **schema.org** in a distributed environment.
+This section explores the fundamental principles that guide the creation and publication of structured metadata, aligning with the broader vision of a standardized and interoperable web.
+We will emphasize standards-based, low-friction methods, as exemplified by the ODIS Quickstart documentation, and informed by core web standards.
+ODIS provides a real world example of how to implement schema.org in a distributed environment.
+We will examine the core philosophies of using open web standards, and the low friction methods of implementation, that are used to create interoperable web data.
+These principles facilitate the creation of data that is easily discoverable, accessible, interoperable, and reusable, fostering a more connected and data-driven web.
+By adopting low-friction methods, we can lower the barrier to entry for publishing structured data, encouraging wider adoption and contribution.

-We will examine:
-- Core philosophies of open web standards
-- Low-friction implementation methods for interoperable web data
+The ODIS Quickstart (https://book.odis.org/gettingStarted.html) provides a practical guide to implementing these principles, while the ODIS Book (https://book.odis.org/index.html) offers a more comprehensive overview.
+The W3C's Data on the Web Best Practices (https://www.w3.org/TR/dwbp/) serve as a foundational reference for creating high-quality structured data.

+Functional Goal: Describe the fundamental principles and practical methods for publishing standards-based structured metadata on the web, with a focus on JSON-LD and schema.org.

 These principles enable data that is **findable, accessible, interoperable, and reusable**, fostering a connected, data-driven web.
 Low-friction methods lower the barrier to entry for publishing structured data, encouraging broader adoption.